ouseful-testing/codespaces-jupyter-tm351/README.md

 - create a private repository based on the template;
 - open a new Codespace from your own repository.

-__Note that it may take several minutes for the containr to be built the first time you use it or if you delete the workspace and create a new one.
+__Note that it may take several minutes for the container to be built the first time you use it or if you delete the workspace and create a new one.
 If you stop a workspace and restart it at a later time, the set-up should be quicker.__

 When the Codespace container is built, the JupyterLab UI should be automatically opened in your browser with access to that environment.